Asian refiner profits for transport fuels plunge on virus-fighting measures

 Airlines and airports are facing a huge shock as they battle a cash crunch resulting from the coronavirus, while gasoline demand in the United States, the world's largest oil consumer, is plunging as state and local governments advise people to stay home and businesses shut.

-In Asia, refiners are now losing 78 cents on every barrel of gasoline they produce from Brent crude, their widest loss in 13 months, Refinitiv data showed. <GL92-SIN-CRK>
+In Asia, refiners are now losing 78 cents on every barrel of gasoline they produce from Brent crude, their widest loss in 13 months, Reuters data showed. <GL92-SIN-CRK>

 U.S. gasoline refining margins <RBc1-CLc1> fell a whopping 95% on Monday - briefly turning negative - to settle at 28 cents per barrel, their lowest since December 2008.